/* Comprehensive Guide to Resin Discs: Types, Applications, and Recommended Grit Sizes - DOMILL Abrasive

 Large slices: 230mm (9 inches), 300mm (12 inches), 350mm (14 inches), 400mm (16 inches), mostly used for heavy cutting operations, such as steel processing, metal cutting at construction sites, etc.

-The grain size of the cutting disc directly affects its cutting performance and surface quality.
-Common grain sizes are:
+The abrasive grain size of the cutting disc directly affects its cutting performance and surface quality.

 2. Resin polishing pads